 What is Hive Mechanic?

-Learning about a local sculpture by texting it.
-Taking an audio tour or a story walk using a cell phone.
-Our new tool empowers anyone to create outdoor and immersive experiences for ordinary phones — no coding or programming skill required.
+Engage with a local sculpture by texting it.
+Follow an audio story as it branches on neighborhood streets.
+Imagine the story changing with the weather, a new restaurant review, or city foreclosure data.
+Our new tool empowers anyone to create outdoor and immersive experiences for ordinary phones — no apps, coding or programming skill required.
 Our approach is based on successful installations with the DC Public Library (DCPL), the Smithsonian Anacostia Community Museum, and neighborhood cultural centers.

 Collage of work involving Hive Mechanic

-Our early games and stories were made with partners from DC Public Library (and the People’s archive), the Smithsonian, the District Architecture Center, neighborhood festivals like Adams Morgan Day, to arts centers like Tephra, and many more.
+We recently trained libraries in 50+ cities and towns with “engage beyond their walls” with Hive Mechanic, thanks to funding from IMLS ($250k).
+Our earlier games and stories were made with partners from DC Public Library (and the People’s archive), the Smithsonian, the District Architecture Center, neighborhood festivals like Adams Morgan Day, arts centers like Tephra, and many more.

 Hive Mechanic is our tool to create games and interactive stories for cities.
 Hive Mechanic allows anyone to make outdoor and mobile experiences without coding skills.
 Instead, the system prioritizes text messaging (including photos and video messages), branching audio hotlines, and embedding play in public space with QR codes, posters, and events like street festivals that can bring local history to life.
 The interface uses visual cards to show actions – like sending a historic photograph as a text response to a secret keyword.
 It is free and open source.
 The software was developed with seed funding from the Provost’s Office of American University and through collaborations with the Smithsonian, DC Office of Planning and DC Public Library.